pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1486 Python Desktop App

+Today, I successfully developed a desktop application for validating JSON schemas using Python and PyQt6.
+I undertook this project with the aim of learning how to create desktop applications.
+Initially, I considered using Java for the task.
+However, considering I already had the Python code to create and validate JSON schemas, I opted for Python.
+The outcome was excellent, and the application fully meets the specified requirements.
+I am pleased with the result.

 ### Day 1485 OutOfMemory

 Today, I started debugging a Java OutOfMemory error.
 Our application utilizes 2GB of RAM memory, but it's throwing an OutOfMemory exception because the heap space is full.
 Tomorrow, I plan to review the resource consumption of the application and pinpoint the part of the code where the memory is being exhausted.